fournet/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 There is no fork in the Append-only Log.
 Everyone with access to its contents sees the same sequence of entries, and can check its consistency with any Receipts they have collected.
-Transparency Service implementations MAY provide a mechanism to verify that the state of the Append-only Log, encoded in an old Receipt, is consistent with the current Append-only Log state.
+Transparency Service implementations MAY provide a mechanism to verify that the state of the Append-only Log, encoded in an old Receipt, is consistent with other Receipts or with the current Append-only Log state.

 #### Replayability and Auditing